Treatment

 CONTACT US TODAY

-The length of time that a substance user will need to medically detox from drugs along with the intensity of detox that a substance user will need to receive will depend on the following factors:
+The length of time that a substance user will need to medically detox from drugs, along with the intensity of detox that a substance user will need to receive, will depend on the following factors:

-• Duration and frequency of use: The longer a substance user has taken the substance, the more likely that he or she will develop a physical dependence to his or her substance of choice.
+• Duration and frequency of use: The longer a substance user has taken the substance, the more likely that he or she will develop a physical dependence on his or her substance of choice.
 Similarly, the more substances a person uses and the longer the period of time that he or she uses those substances, the more likely that person will become physically dependent on the substances.

-Additional Factors The Impact Medical Detox Length
+Additional Factors That Impact Medical Detox Length

 • Amount of substance used: A larger amount of substance abuse will usually promote a faster tolerance.
 Also, the more substances a person uses, the more that person’s body will likely need to take drastic measures to acclimate itself to the substance intake.
-As a result, individuals that consume more substances will develop a higher tolerance to those substances.
+As a result, individuals who consume more substances will develop a higher tolerance to those substances.
 Such development of a higher tolerance will then require such individuals to consume even more substances to feel their effects.

 • Individual factors: A substance user’s personal weight, body chemistry, metabolic rate, and genetics will all impact the length of time that he or she will need to medically detox from drugs.
-All of these individual factors will also impact how intense a substance user’s withdrawal symptoms will likely be and thus the level of intensity of drug detox that a person will need to receive.
+All of these individual factors will also impact how intense a substance user’s withdrawal symptoms will likely be and, thus, the level of intensity of drug detox that a person will need to receive.

 Safety of a Medical Detox vs. Detox at Home